emadgit/golang-advent-of-code/README.md

 Each folder contains the solution for a specific day, structured for readability and learning.
 Feedback and suggestions are always welcome!

+I started with coding challenges for the year 2021.

 ## Getting Started

 To run a solution: